qualified/lsps/CONTRIBUTING.md

 # pnpm run watch:cjs if you want commonjs
 ```

 Try some of the [examples](./examples/).
-Demos must be restarted manually to pick up the changes.
+Examples will reload automatically when you make changes.

 ## Changesets